lukasmodry02/BP_full_solution/README.md

 ```bash
 docker-compose up -d
 ```
-if you want to starts all the services in the background (detached from your terminal).
+if you want to start all the services in the background (detached from your terminal).

 ### 3. Access the App
 - **Generator WebApp**: http://localhost:8080

-## 🔧 Compose Configuration
+## Compose Configuration

 ### Docker Compose (`docker-compose.yml`)
 By default, the project uses these **Docker Hub** images: